TexasInstruments/edgeai-tidl-tools/README.md

 source ./setup.sh --skip_arm_gcc_download
 ```

-  - If you are building the PSDKR from source and updating any of the TIDL tools during the development, then set  "TIDL_TOOLS_PATH" environment variable before starting setup script
+  - If you are building the PSDK-RTOS from source and updating any of the TIDL tools during the development, then set  "TIDL_TOOLS_PATH" environment variable before starting setup script

 ```
 export TIDL_TOOLS_PATH=$PSDKR_INSTALL_PATH/tidl_j7_xx_xx_xx_xx/tidl_tools